 Is archaeology important to tourism?
 It might seem a strange question but is something I have been mulling over recently.
 When I lived in Carlisle, the council had an archaeology section.
 This was because Carlisle promoted itself as the Roman centre of Northern Britain.
 Consequently, the council tied the archaeology section to their Roman Museum.
 This was despite the fact that Hadrians Wall no longer exists above ground in that area.
-The Roman connnection still gave them a sense of place in history and it remains their most important tourism focus.
-For certain the archaeology team gave credibility to their Roman past.
-The team could also respond immediately to finds on building sites in the city, as well as creating a Roman ‘picture’ for that remote part of Cumbria.
+The Roman connection still gave them a sense of place in history and it remains their most important tourism focus.
+For certain, the archaeology team gave credibility to their Roman past.
+The team could also respond immediately to finds on building sites in the city.
+Consequently, they created a Roman ‘picture’ for that remote part of Cumbria.

 The Roman Footprint

-We will soon have a council embracing Poole, Bournemouth and Christchurch.
+We will soon have a council embracing Poole, Bournemouth and Christchurch called BCP.
 Is this the time to set up something resembling an archaeology unit?
 It would require a wider focus because it needs to popularise archaeology.
 This would be along the lines of television’s Time Team, Digging for Britain and Meet the Ancestors.
 There is a growing interest in archaeology and what it tells us about our past.
 It would be necessary to reduce the current academic stranglehold on the subject.
 Bournemouth University includes archaeology in its remit but this tends to be rather elitist and narrow.
 It is perceived as little more than broken pottery and artifacts.
-To popularise prehistory, it would be essential for the unit to draw on other specialisms such as anthropology, horticulture, economics and farming.
+To popularise prehistory, it would be essential for the unit to draw on other specialisms.
+These might include anthropology, horticulture, economics and farming.

 A model for this proposal exists at Ironbridge in Telford.
 In the 1960’s Ironbridge was run down and unvisited.
 The town wanted to promote its iron bridge as an icon of the Industrial Revolution.
 Consequently, the decision was taken to integrate complimentary sites to create the Ironbridge Gorge Museum.
 They reestablished factory locations along the River Severn where goods were made or mined including china, tar, coal and iron.
 It created a much better picture of the early Industrial Revolution and how Ironbridge was part of its emergence.